ZhouYu2156/vitepress-colorful-themes/README.md

 ```

 ## 🔄 Update Log

+### v1.2.0 (2024-03-28)
+- 🎨 **Optimization**: Simplified theme styling mechanism by using CSS variables directly
+- 🧩 **Architecture**: Removed redundant class-based style overrides in favor of CSS variables
+- 🚀 **Performance**: More efficient theming system with less CSS code
+- 📱 **Adaptation**: Better dark mode experience for forest-green, warm-gold, and rose themes

+### v1.1.1 (2024-03-27)
+- 🐞 **Fixed**: Improved navigation link hover and active states for forest-green, warm-gold, and rose themes in dark mode
+- 🎨 **Enhancement**: Added hover and active states to sidebar links for better user experience
+- 📱 **UI**: Better overall navigation consistency in dark mode for special themes

+### v1.0.6 (2024-03-26)
+- 🐞 **Fixed**: Improved text contrast for forest-green, warm-gold, and rose themes in dark mode
+- 🎨 **Enhancement**: Enhanced button text visibility in dark mode for all themes
+- 📱 **UI**: Better contrast for navigation links and feature sections in dark mode

 ### v1.0.2 (2024-03-25)
 - 🎨 **Optimization**: Improved brand button style, increased font weight to 600, making it more rounded and readable